raphCode/master-thesis-muzero/discussion.typ

 An interesting direction for future research might be to further explore the effects of predicting !tns in different types of !envs.

+== Application to Carchess

+Finally, I discuss the results of applying my !impl of !mz to the !g Carchess.
+Note that the results are based on a single run of training, so care must be taken when interpreting the results.

+@fig-plot_carchess shows three stages of training:
+In the beginning, random play is used to quickly generate training data up to
+$n < 1 times 10^5$ !env steps.
+The scores encountered during this period of random play also serve as the baseline performance.
+Afterwards, the !algo switches to selfplay !gs, and the score rises immediatly.
+This indicates that the !nns learned a useful model of the !env from random play that can be used for move selection and planning ahead.

+For a number $1 times 10^5 < n < 3 times 10^5$ of !env steps, the mean score
+increases slowly.
+This phase indicates successful learning and improvement of the !p and !v !preds.
+Afterwards, the mean score settles at 61.02, which seems to be the best play achievable with this !impl and chosen hyperparameters.

+I contribute the high variance of the scores to the of chance events in the !g.
+These chance events come in the form of updating the car spawn counts, there are 4 chance events per round with up to 5 distinct chance outcomes.

+Further experiments of the proposed !mp !arch on, for example other Carchess maps or entirely different !env are left for future work.